lchski/flowratio-local/README.md

 - [ ] Give user ability to clear out log (or otherwise clean it up?) – the user can do this by means of export/import

+### Apparent bugs

+- [ ] Notification disappears after a brief while, despite requireInteraction: true – why is that?
+I'd prefer it to time out with the afk auto-submission.

 ### Latent bugs